Butterfly illustration by Jack Moreh

 …than it does not matter where the butterflies go.
 For if their mission fails, the next time they disappear, we will never see beauty again, and ugly rules the world.

-We are truly sorry for the loved ones lost in Las Vegas and Aurora and Charleston and Orlando and Sandy Hooks and San Ysidro and Blacksburg and Oak Creek Wisconsin and Oklahoma City and New York and….. – The Neighborhood
+We are truly sorry for the loved ones lost in Parkland and Las Vegas and Aurora and Charleston and Orlando and Sandy Hooks and San Ysidro and Blacksburg and Oak Creek Wisconsin and Oklahoma City and New York and….. – The Neighborhood